 Monument Lab’s OverTime is a public art and technology platform designed to allow users to dig deeper into the living history of a city.
 Through a free downloadable augmented reality app, OverTime offers educational, self-guided tours of a public space by unearthing the multiple layers of history, meaning, and interpretation of that site through a personal smart device.
 Led by a virtual tour guide, the app opens an imagined outdoor art and history museum, so that users can access histories of an important street or intersection; explore stories and memories; and visualize new ways to access and share their own perspectives and knowledge of that site.

-The first prototype tour will be released for public use at the iconic Art Museum steps hosted by renowned poet Ursula Rucker.
+The first prototype tour is set at the iconic Art Museum steps hosted by renowned poet Ursula Rucker.
 OverTime illuminates stories through a living timeline, city sightlines, and a “new art history” of the Rocky statue.
 Each stop of the tour is guided by an open research question: What has happened here?
 What can you see from here?
 What does this statue mean to you?
-Through the app, Monument Lab will gather visitors’ observations and make those reflections accessible through its website.
 Built with Philadelphia-based technologists Dream Syndicate, OverTime optimizes socially-distanced outdoor engagement by offering the option to engage on site at the steps, or off-site for accessibility and public health purposes.